‘Stranger Things’ Star Discusses Character Death Ahead of Season 5 Release

-That said, one of the best things about franchises like Stranger Things and Star Wars and Marvel is that while we’re forced to watch characters we know and love meet their maker, we can always revisit our favorite episodes and movies and watch them all over again.
+That said, one of the best things about franchises like Stranger Things, Star Wars, and Marvel is that, while we’re forced to watch characters we know and love meet their maker, we can always revisit our favorite episodes and movies and watch them all over again.

-Unfortunately, that also involves watching their demise, too!
-Shows such as Stranger Things are quite clever in tricking us to believe that these are real, lived-in characters, which is a testament to both the writing and the performances from the actors.
-But it’s this that makes it all the more difficult to watch when our favorite Hawkins hero gets the chop!
+Unfortunately, that also involves watching their demise, too.
+Shows such as Stranger Things are quite clever in tricking us to believe that these are real, lived-in people, which is a testament to both the writing and the performances from the actors.
+But it’s this that makes it all the more difficult to watch when our favorite Hawkins hero gets the chop.

 But there’s one death that has been etched in our memories forever.
-While Eddie Munson’s untimely demise at the end of Season 4 is still fresh, there’s one that has since buried itself deep in our subconscious, and one that certainly has us asking the question, “Why?!”
+While Eddie Munson’s untimely demise at the end of Season 4 is still relatively fresh, there’s a Season 2 death that has also left some pretty big scars: Bob Newby (Sean Astin).

-During a panel hosted by Collider‘s Arezou Amin at San Diego’s Fan Expo, The Lord of the Rings actor Sean Astin explained how the show’s creators, Matt Duffer and Ross Duffer were devastated by his character’s death in Season 4.
-Bob Newby was introduced as a love interest to Joyce Byers (Winona Ryder), only to be brutally killed before the season was up.
+During a panel hosted by Collider‘s Arezou Amin at San Diego’s Fan Expo in 2023, The Lord of the Rings star Sean Astin explained how the show’s creators, Matt Duffer and Ross Duffer, were devastated by his character’s death in Season 4.
+Bob Newby was introduced as Joyce Byers’ happy-go-lucky love interest, only to be brutally killed before the season was up.

 The actor went on to explain that he was happy to be in the show, describing it as being able to “step onto a moving train that somebody else has built.”

-Fortunately, while Bob Newby might be dead in the current Stranger Things timeline, he’s set to return to the franchise in Stranger Things: The First Shadow (2023).
+Fortunately, while Bob Newby is dead in the current Stranger Things timeline, he has since returned to the franchise in Stranger Things: The First Shadow (2023).

-The upcoming West End stage play focuses on the younger versions of Joyce Maldonado (later Byers), Jim Hopper, Henry Creel, and Bob Newby.
-This time they are played by Isabella Pappas, Louis McCartney, Oscar Lloyd, and Christopher Buckley, respectively.
+The West End stage play focuses on the younger versions of Joyce Maldonado (later Byers), Jim Hopper, Henry Creel, and Bob Newby.
+This time, they are played by Isabella Pappas, Louis McCartney, Oscar Lloyd, and Christopher Buckley, respectively.

 Stranger Things Character Deaths